MicrosoftDocs/quantum-docs/articles/how-to-adapt-qiskit.md

 ## Add a quantum instance (only if no default backend)

-If the Qiskit sample doesn't have a default backend, you have to add a `QuantumInstance` to the code with the Azure Quantum backend.
+If the Qiskit sample doesn't have a default backend, you have to add a `QuantumInstance` with the Azure Quantum backend to the code.

 As an example, consider the following Qiskit sample that uses a Variational Quantum Classifier (VQC) algorithm to train and test samples from a data set.
 You can find this code in [Qiskit/qiskit-machine-learning](https://github.com/Qiskit/qiskit-machine-learning#creating-your-first-machine-learning-programming-experiment-in-qiskit).
 To run this sample on Azure Quantum, you have to copy the code after the Azure Quantum backend, and add a line with `quantum_instance = QuantumInstance(backend)` when creating the VQC object.